kyleyhw/double_pendulum_stabilization/README.md

 *   **Architecture**: The agent uses a **Neural Network** (Multi-Layer Perceptron) with two heads:
     *   **Actor (Policy)**: Outputs the mean and standard deviation of a Gaussian distribution for the action (force).
 This allows the agent to "explore" the state space stochastically.
     *   **Critic (Value)**: Estimates the expected future reward from the current state, used to compute the "advantage" of an action.
-    *   **Critic (Value)**: Estimates the expected future reward from the current state, used to compute the "advantage" of an action.
 *   **Exploration**:
     *   **Stochastic Policy**: The agent samples actions from a Gaussian distribution.
     *   **Zero-Mean Initialization**: The policy is initialized to be unbiased (zero mean), ensuring the agent explores both directions (Left/Right) equally at the start.